Everyone loves a good brownie. They’re a crowd favorite. Plus, with all the different boxes mixes available today, they’re quick and super easy.

 Now comes the good part… the glaze!
 When brownies are completely cool, add a tablespoon of wine at a time to the 10x sugar until you get a good consistency.
 Drizzle over top of the brownies and let set before cutting.

 Delicious!
 The glaze totally makes these brownies.
 The wine in the brownies isn’t super noticeable, but makes the brownies a little richer and pair nicely with the glaze.
-They are seriously so yummy… I made them before my best friend and her brother came over to my house and we all ate two huge pieces before we went out.
-Yum.
+They are seriously so yummy… I made a batch of these to celebrate National Drink Wine Day and my coworkers ate them SO fast!

 Here’s an easy printable recipe.